Integrated Bilateral Agreement - Community, Culture & Recreation Infrastructure

 Eligible projects must meet the following outcome:

-● improved access to and/or increased quality of cultural, recreational and/or community infrastructure for Canadians, including Indigenous peoples and vulnerable populations.
+• improved access to and/or increased quality of community, cultural, and/or recreational infrastructure.

 Ineligible projects include:

-● professional or semi-professional sport facility that is primarily a commercial operation, such as those that serve major junior hockey leagues; and
+• is a sports facility that serves as a home facility for a professional or semi-professional sport team, such as those that serve major junior hockey leagues;

-2) a First Nation, Inuit or Métis government or authority established pursuant to a self-government agreement or a comprehensive land claim agreement between Her Majesty the Queen in Right of Canada and an Indigenous people of Canada, that has been approved, given effect and declared valid by federal legislation;
+2) A First Nation, Inuit or Métis government or authority established pursuant to a self-government agreement or a comprehensive land claim agreement between His Majesty the King in Right of Canada and an Indigenous people of Canada, that has been approved, given effect and declared valid by federal legislation;

-3) a First Nation, Inuit or Métis government that is established by or under legislation whether federal or provincial that incorporates a governance structure; and
+3) A First Nation, Inuit or Métis government that is established by or under legislation whether federal or provincial that incorporates a governance structure;

 The federal government will cost share up to the following: